At-Fault Drivers Who Lie

 Negligent drivers can also be careless with the truth.
-Unfortunately, at fault drivers who lie, may never admit responsibility.
+Unfortunately, at-fault drivers who lie may never admit responsibility.
 This holds true, even when they are confronted with factual evidence.
-If you or a loved one has been seriously injured due to negligence, call an experienced Las Vegas car accident attorney at Cogburn Law Offices today for a free case consultation.
+If you or a loved one has been seriously injured due to negligence, call an experienced Las Vegas car accident attorney at Cogburn Law today for a free case consultation at (702) 748-7777.

 Do you want extra advice on how to win a car accident claim?
 Add your email below and we will send you a guide on the pitfalls auto accidents can fall in.